cyclr/docs/pages/v2/04-embedding/04-launch/06-customize-appearance.md

 </section>
 <section class="card">

-## Adding a Custom Header and Footer to LAUNCH
+## Header HTML and Footer HTML

-You can further customise your LAUNCH instance by creating your own custom header and footer using HTML.
+You can also use HTML to create your own custom header and footer for your version of LAUNCH.

-There are separate blocks in the Appearance Settings page for both Header and Footer.

-Use both of these sections to add any custom messages or images you need to display to your users.
+On the **Appearance Settings** page, there are fields for both the **Header** and the **Footer**.
+You can use both of these fields to add custom messages or images that you want to display for your users.

-**Example**
+### Example header

 ```html
 <div class="header">